Javascript SEO – Best Practices on JS SEO for Beginners

 <a href=”https://example.com/schoes/”>

-The link attribute value of rel=”nofollow”
+The link attribute value of rel=” nofollow”

 Remove render-blocking JS

-Leverage lazy loading and code splitting
+Leverage lazy loading and code splitting.

-For instance, if your home page relies on JS code, and other pages use limited JavaScript, then it is not worth if you only load all “homepage-only”
+For instance, if your home page relies on JS code, and other pages use limited JavaScript, then it is not worth it if you only load all “homepage-only”

 Optimize your images